Send the link below via email or IMCopy

 National linguistic research reports that it takes the average second language learner 5 to 7 years to achieve language proficiency comparable to a native speaker.

-One way the state of Texas assures that exited students continue to be successful is by requiring LPACs to annually monitor exited students for a period of two years.
+One way the state of Texas assures that exited students continue to be successful is by requiring LPACs to annually monitor exited students for a period of four years.

 Review & Assess